lapinek/platform-scripting/README.AM.md

 For example, in the scripted decision environment, you can include debugging information in a browser response with the help of a special binding, `callbacks`; or, you can preserve it in a custom error message that will be displayed at the end of an unsuccessful authentication.
 Examples of these approaches could be found in the [Scripted Decision Node > Debugging](#script-type-scripted-decision-node-debugging) section of this document.

 Logs provide a useful context for exceptions and are the main source of debugging information.
-On the other hand, saving error messages in an available binding and displaying their content on the client side can help in quick evaluation of the scripting functionality, and doing so does not require direct access to the logs nor the efforts for obtaining and filtering them.
+On the other hand, saving error messages in an available binding and displaying their content on the client side can help you quickly evaluate the scripting functionality, and doing so does not require direct access to the logs nor the efforts for obtaining and filtering them.
 This may prove useful in environments similar in this regard to [ForgeRock Identity Cloud](https://backstage.forgerock.com/docs/idcloud/latest/index.html).

 ## <a id="script-accessing-http-services" name="script-accessing-http-services"></a>Accessing HTTP Services